Kivo0/BSCVRoboticsProject/README.md

 `roslaunch turtlebot_pose_commands  arm_pick_and_place.launch`

-after the completion of the arm pick and place operation, you one will have to kill the operation, and also the `turtlbot_nav RP_nav_turt.launch` operation on the turlebot, then you can continue with the process below
+after the completion of the arm pick and place operation, you one will have to kill all operation, and also the `turtlbot_nav RP_nav_turt.launch` operation on the turlebot, then you can continue with the process below

 __On the turtlebot2:__

 _to launch the turtlebot with its current position on the map_

-`roslaunch turtlbot_nav RP_nav_turt2.launch`
+`roslaunch turtlebot_nav RP_nav_turt2.launch`

 __On the work station:__